 Line 24.
 Total gross income.
-If you file Form 1116, add the amounts from lines A, B, and C (and additional lines, if applicable) to your other foreign source gross income from those countries, and enter the totals on Form 1116, Part I, line 1a, taking into account any section 904(b) adjustments for capital gains, as described earlier, for Schedule K-3, Part II, lines 11 through 15, and lines 27 through 30; or PTEP adjustments, as described earlier, for Schedule K-3, Part II, lines 7 and 8, and lines 16 and 46.
+If you file Form 1116, add the amounts from lines A, B, and C (and additional lines, if applicable) to your other foreign source gross income from those countries, and enter the totals on Form 1116, Part I, line 1a, taking into account any section 904(b) adjustments for capital gains, as described earlier, for Schedule K-3, Part II, lines 11 through 15, or PTEP adjustments, as described earlier, for Schedule K-3, Part II, lines 7 and 8, and line 16.

-If you file Form 1118, add the amounts from lines A, B, and C (and additional lines, if applicable) to your other foreign source gross income from those countries, and enter the totals in Form 1118, Schedule A, column 11, taking into account any PTEP adjustments, as described earlier, for Schedule K-3, Part II, lines 7 and 8, and lines 16 and 46.
+If you file Form 1118, add the amounts from lines A, B, and C (and additional lines, if applicable) to your other foreign source gross income from those countries, and enter the totals in Form 1118, Schedule A, column 11, taking into account any PTEP adjustments, as described earlier, for Schedule K-3, Part II, lines 7 and 8, and line 16.